radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-5.md

 - [API-3241]: Fixed an issue on rebuild index for caches on child nodes.
 - [API-3257]: Fixed an issue where an unnecessary warning would appear in the new entry screen.
 - [API-3270]: Fixed an issue where the cache initialization status check failed for inactive caches.
+- [IV4-222]:  Fixed an issue that caused the migration tool to crash when alert names were too long.

 ## Known Issues
 For known issues reported after the release, please see the Radiant Logic Knowledge Base: